mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - Packet Serial Echo (PSE): The most recent PSN seen by the sender in the opposite direction before this packet was sent.

-- Flags byte: eight bits carrying additional flags:

-    - Stop flag (S): Packet carries a stop or stop confirmation when set.
-    - Extended Header bit: Flag bit 0x40 is set to zero in packets with a Basic Header.
-    - LoLa flag (L): Packet is latency sensitive and prefers drop to delay when set.
-    - RoI flag (R): Packet is not sensitive to reordering when set.
-    - Ignored: Bits 0-3 are ignored, and available for use by the overlying transport.

 Since PLUS is designed to be used for UDP-encapsulated, encrypted transport protocols, overlying transports are presumed to provide encryption and